 The problem is that we are taught from day one to expect fairness, that fairness is the highest good and the truest form of righteousness.
 It's why we are uncomfortable with the idea that not everyone will be saved, that there will be people who go to hell.
 We think we want God to be fair so that at least the people who tried really hard would be spared.
 We think we have found a way for God to be nicer and more loving than He is.
 But to hang salvation on fairness is to hang salvation on the works of the Law.
 The Law is what is fair.
 "Do this and you will live."
-The Law gives a clear directive to love God and neighbor with a pure heart all our lives.
+The Law gives a clear directive - love God and neighbor perfectly.
 If you do that, you will have eternal life.
-If you don't, if you slip at all, fairness says that you must be condemned.
+If you don't, if you slip at all, condemnation is only fair.

 Repent.
-Salvation by fairness is a death sentence for all who cling to it.
+Salvation by fairness is a death sentence.
 "All have sinned and fall short of the glory of God."
-We should all be condemned for we have despised the commands of God and rejected His promises.
+We should all be condemned.
+We have all despised the commandments of God and rejected His promises.
 If we imagine that we are standing in the vineyard because we deserve to, if we believe that we have built up a credit with God because of our pure hearts and minds, then we have not listened to God's Word and we will perish.

 The invitation into the vineyard itself was an act of grace.
-In truth, there was really nothing that important that could be earned.
-That you have heard the good news of the Gospel, that you have been clothed in the baptismal gown of Christ's own righteousness, that you have been received at the Lord's table and feast on the true Bread of heaven - all of these things are gifts, pure and simple.
+That you have heard the good news that Jesus died for you, that you have been clothed in the baptismal gown of Christ's own righteousness, that you have been received at the Lord's table and feast on the true Bread of heaven - all of these things are gifts, pure and simple.
 These things were done to you, for you.
 You didn't earn them.
 God didn't bestow them upon you in view of future faith or good works that you would do.
-Nor did you ask the Second Person of the Holy Trinity to be incarnate and to bear the full guilt and punishment of your sin.
-Not a one of us deserves any of these eternal treasures.
+They are gifts from God freely and joyfully given to any who will receive them.

 What we deserve, what is fair, is God's wrath and judgment.
-What we deserve is for God to withdraw His hand from us completely and cast us into the outer darkness and let us taste there the bitter absence of His care for all eternity.
-What would be fair, what we have earned by our doubt, our unbelief, our lovelessness, and our idolatry is to bear ourselves alone the full weight of the guilt of all our sin.
+What we deserve is for God to withdraw His hand from us completely and let us taste the bitter absence of His care for all eternity.
+What would be fair, what we have earned by our doubt, our unbelief, our lovelessness, and our idolatry is to bear the full weight of all our sin alone.

 But, praise be to God, that isn't how the kingdom of God operates!
 God isn't fair.
 If He was, there would be no Jesus.
 No Baptism.
 No opportunity to confess our sins and be forgiven.
-The master of the heavenly vineyard is a merciful and compassionate man who wants to be generous, foolishly generous, with what belongs to Him.
-He invites those whom the world judges to be worthless and hopeless into His kingdom because what He has to give is of no use to those who believe they can get better if they demand only what is owed them.
+The master of the heavenly vineyard is a merciful and compassionate God who wants to be generous, foolishly generous, with what belongs to Him.
+He invites those whom the world judges to be worthless and hopeless into His kingdom.
+What He has to give is of no use to those who believe they can get better if they demand only what is owed them.
 Instead, in the kingdom of God poor, wretched, miserable sinners like us are invited freely to benefit from work that we haven't done, from work that Jesus has done for us.
 He dies and we live.
 He is condemned and we are set free.
 He sheds His Blood and is abandoned by the Father and we are made sons of the living God and call upon Him as our Father.